Niyati2k04/RPA--Projects/UiPath/Basics/MessageBox.md

 ## Message Box – Hello World

 This is my first UiPath automation workflow.
-It displays a message box with a welcome message to demonstrate basic RPA concepts.
+It displays a message box with a message to demonstrate basic RPA concepts.

 ## Output